mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

     CAPLEX uses [MathJax](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference){:target="_blank"} to render equations.
 The syntax is [essentially the same as LaTex](https://docs.mathjax.org/en/v2.7-latest/tex.html){:target="_blank"} so try writing code you are familiar with and it will [likely work](https://www.onemathematicalcat.org/MathJaxDocumentation/TeXSyntax.htm){:target="_blank"}.
 The equation needs to be inside two `$`, for example `$\frac{x}{y}$` renders as $\frac{x}{y}$.

-### 5. Adding pretty objects
+### 5. Adding pretty objects (notes, tabs, annotations, lists...)

 CAPLEX uses [mkdocs-material](https://squidfunk.github.io/mkdocs-material/){target = "_blank"} to create the website.
 The tool comes with an extensive [reference page](https://squidfunk.github.io/mkdocs-material/reference/){target = "_blank"} on how to prettify the website.
 Many of these tools are used to create this tutorial webpage and examples of creating various objects may be seen by reading [contributionTutorial.md](https://github.com/OSIPI/OSIPI_CAPLEX/blob/main/docs/contributionTutorial.md?plain=1){target = "_blank"} file.
-Alternatively, you can ask questions on [github](https://github.com/OSIPI/OSIPI_CAPLEX/issues){target = "_blank"}.
+Alternatively, you can ask for help on [github](https://github.com/OSIPI/OSIPI_CAPLEX/issues){target = "_blank"}.

 ### 6. Adding abbreviations